nwg/nanos/README.md

 Once everything is set up, you should be able to issue a "make bochs-native" in the source directory and see the bochs debugger console.
-If you compiled gdb support above, you can issue "make bochs-gdb" and connect by running the newly installed x86_64-elf-gdb from the main os source checkout directory.
+If you compiled gdb support above, you can issue "make bochs-gdb" and connect by running the newly installed x86_64-elf-gdb from the main os source checkout directory (using provided .gdbinit).